You are invited to join The Kids Crew!

 Can I sell in more than one sell?

 Yes.
-In order to sell in more than 1 sale, you will need to register for 5 or 6 Crew shifts at each sale.
-Then the system will allow you to add another sale for selling
+In order to sell in more than 1 sale, you will need to register for 5 or more Crew shifts at each sale location.
+The system will then allow you to register for a second sale in the same season.

 Do you provide childcare for the Kids Crew?